Are your keloids causing you pain, itchiness or increasing in size?

 The development of a keloid scar is not only cosmetically disfiguring, but may cause pain and itchiness to an individual.
 In some cases, the scar may be infected or even form an ulcer.
 Areas such as the ears, chest, shoulders and upper arms are areas prone to forming keloids.
 Keloids may develop months to a year after injury, and do not resolve spontaneously.

 As a clinician with more than 15 years of experience, Dr Ng. understands the impact of how keloids can affect an individual.
-Dr. Ng provides multiple treatment options that is backed by the latest scientific evidence as well as his own wealth of experience to create a care plan for the best keloid removal treatment that is unique to your skin type.
+Dr. Ng provides multiple and combination treatment options that is backed by the latest scientific evidence as well as his own wealth of experience to create a care plan for the best keloid scar removal treatment that is unique to your condition.

 Keloids develop and extend beyond the original site of injury.
 They do not spontaneously disappear, and the extension of tissue outwards may resemble a crab claw.